peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  parameter's inputs to types specially handled by this method (such as <code>
  int</code> or <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
-If the plain-old-data type references other data types, those types should likewise meet either criterion above.</p>.
+If the plain-old-data type references other data types, those types should likewise meet either criterion given earlier.</p>.

 **Returns:**